Updated: 4 months ago

 Earning the 5x points does require registering every quarter.
 Registration always opens on the 15th of the month prior to that quarter, and stays open until the 14th of the last month of the quarter.

-In other words, the fourth quarter bonus runs from October 1 through December 31, and you’d need to register between September 15 and December 14.
+In other words, the first quarter bonus runs from January 1 through March 31, and you’d need to register between December 15 and March 14.
 Registration is easy, and just requires entering your last name, last four digits of your card, and zip code.

 How To Track Your Spending

 The Chase Freedom limits you to earn 5x points on the first $1,500 spent each quarter in eligible categories.
 This is based on cumulative spending in all categories that are bonused that quarter.
-In other words, if the bonus category is for grocery stores and home improvement stores, your first $1,500 of combined spending would be counted.
+In other words, if the bonus category is for gas stations, internet, cable, and phone services, and and select streaming services, your first $1,500 of combined spending would be counted.

 To track how much you’ve spent that quarter, log into your Chase online account, select your Freedom Card, and then you’ll see a link that lets you track your rewards for that quarter.

 It will show a scale of $0 to $75 back (in this case $75 is equal to 7,500 points).
 So that will tell you how far along you are to maximizing the category.